ory/oathkeeper/docs/quickstart.md

 ```

 Now we are all set to boot up ORY Oathkeeper.
 Because we are using the in-memory database backend, we have to use
-`oathkeeper serve all`, otherwise the proxy and management process would not be able to talk to each other:
+`docker run oryd/oathkeeper:v0.0.20 serve all`, otherwise the proxy and management process would not be able to talk to each other:

 ```
 # We assume that ORY Hydra is running on localhost:4444